OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/trades.md

 ---
 title: trades
-description: This page provides a comprehensive guide on how to get the latest trades for a selected coin, demonstrating usage in Python.
+description: "This page provides a comprehensive guide on how to get the latest trades" for a selected coin, demonstrating usage in Python.
 It explains the parameters required and supports a variety of exchanges, including Binance and Bitfinex.
 keywords: